Troubleshooting

 Check that the

-authTokeninvalues.yamlis the correct and unexpired JWT from the IngestionBot. -
+authTokeninvalues.yamlis the correct JWT from the IngestionBot. -

 Verify outbound TLS (port 443) is allowed from your cluster to